N

 Emerging, just coming into existence.
 Beginning to develop.
 (WN)

-natter (noun): A casual and leisurely conversation.
-(OD)
+A casual and leisurely conversation.
+(NOA)

 negotiation (noun)